Ferry runs aground off North Carolina coast, injuring 13

-WINSTON-SALEM, North Carolina Thirteen people sustained non-life threatening injuries on Tuesday when a passenger ferry ran aground off North Carolina's coast, the U.S. Coast Guard said.
+WINSTON-SALEM, N.C.
+Dec 17 Thirteen people sustained non-life threatening injuries on Tuesday when a passenger ferry ran aground off North Carolina's coast, the U.S. Coast Guard said.

 The crew of the 64-foot ferry "Adventure" reported the accident at about 9 a.m.
 EST after leaving a marina in Southport, North Carolina.